jassmith/jassmith.github.com/_posts/2016-01-20-using-effects.md

 There are two important attributes to be set on any library containing an Effect.

-- `[assembly: FormsResolutionGroupName ("YourCompany")]` : This is used to set a company wide namespace for your effects and prevents collisions with other effects with the same name.
+- `[assembly: ResolutionGroupName ("YourCompany")]` : This is used to set a company wide namespace for your effects and prevents collisions with other effects with the same name.
 You can use the same group name in multiple assemblies.
 - `[assembly: ExportEffect (typeof (ShadowEffect), "ShadowEffect")]` : This exports the effect with a unique ID which we will use along with the group name to locate the effect.

 ## Simple usage ##